kapilpaul/bKash-woocommerce/readme.txt

 = Installation Guide =

 1. After activate the plugin you need to go to Woocommerce settings for payments.
 Here you can see bKash as a payment method.
 Enable this and open settings for this payment method.
+2. Here you will see a link to go to the settings.
+(Or you may go to the bKash Settings from left menu).
-2. Collect your USERNAME, PASSWORD, APP_KEY, APP_SECRET from bKash.
+3. Collect your USERNAME, PASSWORD, APP_KEY, APP_SECRET from bKash.
 Place this in here and you are able to collect your payment.

-= On Test Mode =
+= Test Mode =

+In test mode, there are two options.
+One is with Test Credentials and another is without credentials.
+You may play with this plugin without giving any credentials.
+But when you need to generate document for bKash, you must need to fill up the necessary information.

-You can use the information below for a test checkout.
-Default values that will pass with each request.
+You can use the below information for a test transaction.

-`Wallet : 01770618575`
+`bKash Wallet : 01770618575`
-`OTP : 123456`
+`bKash OTP : 123456`
-`PIN : 12121`
+`bKash PIN : 12121`

-** NB: Please note that this plugin requires jQuery 3.3.1 .
-Otherwise bKash script does not work with WordPress default jQuery.
-So called the jQuery 3.3.1 in checkout only. **

 = Demo Video =